-Some may call them crazy but at Exploring Trails, we just think they are about that Rig Life and we want to know more about them!
+Some may call them crazy but at Exploring Trails, we love it and we want to know more about their amazing rigs and the trails they have explored!

 ET: So tell us a little about yourself?